Posted • Last updated

 • Conduct management process

-In addition, PVN members participating in opportunities through PVN can be covered by the Council’s liability insurance by signing the Agreement.
-The Volunteer Agreement is also used to explain and get consent for the way that the Council collects and shares personal information as part of engagement opportunities with health care partners and other patient partners.
+In addition, PVN members participating in opportunities through PVN can be covered by the Council’s liability insurance by signing the commitment form.
+The Patient Partner Commitments form is also used to explain and get consent for the way that the Council collects and shares personal information as part of engagement opportunities with health care partners and other patient partners.

-Signing the Volunteer Agreement is required for a patient partner to become a member of PVN.
+Signing the Patient Partner Commitments form is required for a patient partner to become a member of PVN.

 What is the Patient Voices Network (PVN)?